nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 To connect to the variable server for any simulation, a client needs to know the hostname and port.
 As of 10.5, the port number is determined by the OS.
-For external applications the best way to find a varible server port is to listen to the variable server broadcast channel.
+For external applications the best way to find a variable server port is to listen to the variable server broadcast channel.
 Every simulation variable server will broadcast the host and port number to the broadcast channel.
 The channel is address 224.3.14.15 port 9265.
 All simulations on your network sends it's information to this address and port so there may be multiple